We’ve brought you the best photography websites and photo-editing apps for iOS and Android. But what what about inspiration?

 If you're looking for a more humorous take on the world, Darryll Jones' feed is your answer.
-The South African is best known for his amusing shots of toys, with pithy captions; he also posts work in progress.
+The South African is best known for his amusing shots of toys, with pithy captions.
 And it's also interesting to see how he's turned Instagram into an advertising channel for his printed sneakers.

 11. Marcus Rodriguez

-Marcus Rodriguez is a web developer with a passion for photography, although he only joined Instagram last year.
-He's decided to stretch his comfort zone of landscape and nature photography by creating a still-life series of photocompositions.
+Marcus Rodriguez is a web developer with a passion for photography, and his Instagram feed is full of unusual still-lifes.
 They centre around his love of antiques and old things, arranged as carefully set compositions that have the ability to catch the essence of every element.

-What's great for us is that Marcos includes a detailed post with each series that contains handy tips and suggestions for fellow photographers.
+What's great is that Rodriguez includes a detailed post with each series that contains handy tips and suggestions for fellow photographers.
 In a competitive world, it's great to find someone who has not only mastered photography but is also willing to share his tricks with the public.

 12. Mark Hunter

 Mark Hunter creates brilliant Lego-based photo comics inspired by his and his friends' lives.
-His inventiveness and ability to create something interesting out of daily situations, or spice them up with a bit of imagination (sample: Santa saving the Hobbits) is truly inspiring as well as being a lot of fun.
+His inventiveness and ability to create something interesting out of daily situations, or spice them up with a bit of imagination (sample: Santa saving the Hobbits) is a lot of fun.

 13. Jane Samuels

 This British artist believes that 'home is where the dusty, damp swelled heart is' – which she finds within abandoned houses, schools, hospitals and asylums.
-Through her photography she opens our eyes to neglected, forbidden and unseen places, which become part of an interactive exhibition – The Abandoned Buildings Project and The Abandoned Shop of Curiosities.
+Through her photography she opens our eyes to neglected, forbidden and unseen places, and she's turned her images into an interactive exhibition: The Abandoned Buildings Project and The Abandoned Shop of Curiosities.

 If you're looking for inspirational photography, Dustin Vaughn-Luma is a must-follow.
 From carpenter bees to children on the beach to landfill, the usability consultant and habitual coffee drinker manages to create a unique and beautiful take on everything he photographs.